-Each student is required to select at least 3 of the following assignments.
+In addition to the Dissertation Proposal Overview (#6 below) and the plan for your summer research internship (#5 below), each student is required to select at least 1 of the first 4 of the following assignments.
 Each assignment will count up to 30 points toward the course grade.
 (Submitting more than 3 assignments will earn up to 30 points of extra credit per assignment.)
 Students may suggest alternative/additional assignment ideas for instructor approval.

 - 1. Provide a 20-30 minute in-class presentation of a classroom session (teaching/learning style selected by student presenter). - 2.
 Provide a 20-minute in-class rehearsal presentation for a conference or a practice setting. - 3.
-Provide a 30-minute job seeking colloquium presentation. - 4.
-Submit a plan for your summer research internship, guided by the form for the plan provided by the doctoral committee. - 5.
-Prepare and submit for instructor and peer feedback a draft of a manuscript that you want to submit for publication.
+Provide a 30-minute job seeking colloquium presentation.

+- 4. Prepare and submit for instructor and peer feedback a draft of a manuscript that you want to submit for publication.
 (Co-authorship is acceptable.
 If the co-authors are students in this course, all will receive the same grade on this assignment.
-Faculty coauthors are also accepted, provided that a student in this course is the lead author.
+Faculty co-authors are also accepted, provided that a student in this course is the lead author.
 Faculty co-authors are welcome to attend the feedback session, but they will not be graded. © The instructor might have some ides for you to collaborate on with him.)

+- 5. Submit a plan for your summer research internship, guided by the form for the plan provided by the doctoral committee.

 - 6. Dissertation Proposal Overview Draft: Submit for peer and instructor feedback a draft (approximately 10-20 double-spaced pages) of an overview of a proposal for a well-designed dissertation that will be of significant value to the social work knowledge base.
 The overview draft should include the following sections:

 - a.
 Abstract (approximately 50-100 words)

 - b.
 Introduction (approximately 2-3 pages)

 - 1. Problem statement

 - 2. Aim of study

 - 3. Importance of study

 - c.
 Brief summary of relevant theoretical and empirical literature (approximately 1-2 pages)

 - d.
 Conceptual Framework (approximately 2-3 pages)

 - 1. Hypotheses and their rationale

 - 2. Variables and how operationally defined

 - a.
 Independent

 - b.
 Dependent

 - c.
 Any moderating or mediating variables and their rationale

 - e.
 Design and Methodology (approximately 5-7 pages)

-- 1. Type of research design (Experiment, survey, qualitative, etc.)
+- Type of research design (Experiment, survey, qualitative, etc.)

 - 2. Sampling

 - 3. Measurement

 - 4. Data analysis plans

 - 5. Limitations and their justification